Michael L. Taylor

 Mike is a long-standing Sunday School teacher, youth director and director of Vacation Bible School at churches where he has attended.
 He is a member of Ashland United Methodist Church of St. Joseph, Missouri.

 Mike is a graduate of Leadership St. Joseph 1983.
 He was co-chairman of Leadership Tomorrow, an advanced leadership training program for select St. Joseph high school students.
 In 1985, Mike was the recipient of the Volunteer Award of Recognition for Outstanding Volunteer Services to the St. Joseph Community.
-He has been very active in other civic organizations, including various fund drives for community groups and has served as a member of the United Way Allocations Committee, the Board of Directors of the Midland Empire Diabetes Association and Dual Ministry, Inc.
+He has been very active in other civic organizations, including various fund drives for community groups.

 This resume is subject to rule 7.3 of the Missouri rules of professional conduct, which requires that the following notice be given: “advertising material: commercial solicitations are permitted by the Missouri rules of professional conduct but are neither submitted to nor approved by the Missouri bar or the supreme court of Missouri.”